jeje0883/HealthMonitor/README.md

-# ESP32-C3 Health Monitor (MAX30102 + MAX30205 + AD8232 ECG + OLED + Wi‑Fi + OTA)
+# ESP32-C3 Health Monitor (MAX30102 + MAX30205 + AD8232 ECG + OLED + Wi‑Fi + OTA + BLE)

 A modular ESP32-C3 health monitor that reads BPM/SpO₂/Signal strength (PI) from a MAX30102, temperature from a MAX30205, and ECG waveform from an AD8232 analog front-end.
 It shows metrics on a 0.42" SH1106 OLED (72×40 visible area) and serves a web dashboard + JSON API (including `/api/metrics` and `/api/ecg`) over Wi‑Fi.
 Includes OTA firmware updates.
 Sensors are plug-in modules so you can add more later with minimal code changes.
+Optional BLE broadcasts expose the same metrics via a GATT characteristic for mobile apps.

 ## Hardware & Wiring